lior8813/todo-list/README.md

 # todo-list
-simple app for managing tasks
+Simple app for managing your todo list